Lead Mining Museum at Matlock Bath, Derbyshire, Peak District

 Lead Mining Museum, Matlock Bath Photo Gallery - click on the images to enlarge

 How to get there

 the museum is housed in the Grand Pavilion bulding which lies alongside the A6 Derby-Matlock road in Matlock Bath.
-Car parking (pay and display) is adjacent, and long-term parking is available up Temple Road opposite.
+Short-term car parking (pay and display) is adjacent, and long-term parking is available up Temple Road opposite.

 By Bus: the Trans-Peak Derby-Manchester bus passes the door, as do several local buses.